Jayne Meadows: Early life

-Jayne Meadows was born Jane Cotter in 1919, in Wuchang, Wuhan, Hubei Province, China, the elder daughter of American Episcopal missionary parents, the Rev. Francis James Meadows Cotter and his wife, the former Ida Miller Taylor, who had married in 1915.
+Meadows was born Jane Cotter in 1919, in Wuchang, Wuhan, Hubei Province, China, the elder daughter of American Episcopal missionary parents, the Rev. Francis James Meadows Cotter and his wife, the former Ida Miller Taylor, who had married in 1915.
 Her younger sister was actress Audrey Meadows.
 She also had two older brothers.
 In the early 1930s, the family settled in Sharon, Connecticut, where her father had been appointed rector of Christ Church.
+Both she and her sister Audrey became residents of The Rehearsal Club in NYC when they struck out to seek their careers.